 Basic Reservoir Engineering

-This 5-day course presents the geologic origins and the important properties of petroleum reservoirs, and how to estimate their potential production.
+This course presents the geologic origins and the important properties of petroleum reservoirs, and how to estimate their potential production.
 Participants learn through a combination of class problems, examples and workshops.

 - Depositional environments, basic structures, and hydrocarbon traps